mullenkamp/python-examples/README.rst

 Python examples repo
 ==================================

 This git repository contains python example code for various purposes for ECan scientists and analysts.
-Some examples may work from outside of ECan's network, but no guarantees.
+Some examples may work from outside the ECan's network, but no guarantees.

 To get started, follow the steps below.